Data Governance

 The Value of Data Governance

 Our research shows that Data Governance in practice rarely fails due to a lack of willingness, but because organizations cannot demonstrate what it costs to do nothing, and what is gained by doing it right.
-In 19 interviews with decision-makers from banking, insurance, technology, industry, energy, and law in Switzerland and Germany, one finding emerged consistently: not a single organization has a functioning KPI framework to justify Data Governance investments.
+In 19 interviews with decision-makers from banking, insurance, technology, industry, energy, and law in Switzerland and Germany, one finding emerged consistently: organisations know that data governance matters.
+But they cannot measure that value, nor communicate it internally.

-The core problem is not a lack of data, but a lack of language that makes its value visible.
+The real problem is not a lack of data.
+It is a lack of language to make that value visible.

-We are therefore developing three complementary instruments to make this value measurable:
+We are therefore developing three complementary tools to make that value tangible:

-1. Cost Calculator: What does poor Data Governance cost?
+1. Cost-Assessment: What does poor Data Governance cost?
 Compliance fines, data quality errors, manual corrections, failed AI projects.
 These costs are real, but often invisible.
 This instrument quantifies them, providing a solid foundation for investment decisions.

-2. Value Tracker: What does good Data Governance deliver?
+2. Value-Assessment: What does good Data Governance deliver?
 Time-to-market, AI readiness, new data products, data-sharing capabilities.
 Offensive benefits that are too rarely measured or communicated in practice.

-3. Potential Calculator: What is the next step worth?
+3. Potential-Assessment: What is the next step worth?
 A synthesis of both instruments: a context-specific business case tailored to industry, maturity level, and data intensity.

 The goal is to give executives and governance professionals a tool that allows them to position Data Governance not as a cost factor, but as a strategic resource.